Bullets and missiles

 has been made by something weighing about as much as an iron nail!

-Even if something is that tiny, if it's travelling at very high speed it will
+Even if something is that tiny, if it's traveling at very high speed it will

 have enough kinetic energy to do a lot of damage.